PatrickJHess/Imported-Functions/scheduled_pay_dates.md

 * **Calculations:** Payments are calculated by iterating backward from the maturity date.
 * **Output:** Returns a chronologically ordered list of scheduled payment dates.
 ```
-def scheduled_pay_dates(maturity,settlement,freq=2):
+ef scheduled_pay_dates(maturity,settlement=None,freq=2):
   '''
     Generates a chronological list of coupon payment dates from settlement to maturity.
     The function calculates dates backward from the maturity date based on the
     specified frequency.
 It handles standard bond market "end-of-month" logic:
     if the maturity date is the last day of a month, all preceding coupon payments
     are snapped to the last day of their respective months.
     Args:
-        maturity (datetime.date | str): The final maturity date of the bond.
+        maturity (datetime.date): The final maturity date of the bond.
-            Accepts a date object or a string in 'YYYY-MM-DD' format.
+            Accepts a date object.
-        settlement (datetime.date | str, optional): The settlement date (start of analysis).
+        settlement (datetime.date, optional): The settlement date (start of analysis).
             Coupons falling before this date are excluded.
 Defaults to date.today().
         freq (int, optional): The number of coupon payments per year.
             Accepted values:
             * 1: Annual, 2: Semi-Annual (Default), 4: Quarterly, 12: Monthly

     Returns:
         list[datetime.date]: A list of coupon dates sorted chronologically
         (earliest to latest), ending with the maturity date..
   '''
   from datetime import datetime,date